SystemsApproach/sdn/exercises.rst

 Hands-on Programming
 ======================

-A collection of programming exercises provides hand-on experience with the software described in this book.
+A collection of programming exercises provides hands-on experience with the software described in this book.
 They include:

 * Using Stratum's P4Runtime, gNMI, OpenConfig, and gNOI interfaces